MudasirRazvi/daily-learning/Day #1/Json_Notes/Notes.md

 - **Boolean:** `true`, `false`
 - **Null:** `null`

-## 5. Parsing aur Stringify Karna
+## 5. Parsing and Stringifying JSON
-- **Parse:** JSON string ko object me tabdeel karna.
+- **Parsing:** Converting a JSON string into a native object.
     - JavaScript: `JSON.parse(jsonString)`
-- **Stringify:** Object ko JSON string me tabdeel karna.
+- **Stringifying:** Converting a native object into a JSON string.
     - JavaScript: `JSON.stringify(object)`

-## 6. Best Practices
+## 6. Best Practices for Using JSON
-- Hamesha JSON ko validate karo (online tools use karo).
+- Always validate your JSON using online tools or validators to ensure correctness.
-- Structure ko consistent rakho.
+- Maintain a consistent structure throughout your data.
-- Bohat zyada nested objects se bacho, readability kharab hoti hai.
+- Avoid excessive nesting of objects and arrays to keep your data readable and maintainable.
-- Key names meaningful rakho.
+- Use meaningful and descriptive key names.

 ## 7. Advanced Concepts
-- **Nested Objects & Arrays:**
+- **Nested Objects & Arrays:** JSON supports complex structures by nesting objects and arrays within each other.
     ```json
     {
         "user": {